Using Custom Images in Azure Virtual Machine Scale Sets

 For the –image parameter, we give the ResourceID of the latest image version.

-In case we have, for example, updated the operating system with the latest upgrades or installed a new software tool, and because of that a newer version of the image (e.g., 1.0.1) was created, it is necessary to update the image reference that is used to create new instances in the scale set.
+In case we have, for example, updated the operating system with the latest upgrades or installed a new software tool.
+Because of that a newer version of the image (e.g., 1.0.1) was created, it is necessary to update the image reference that is used to create new instances in the scale set.

 az vmss update --resource-group $RG --name MyVMSS --set virtualMachineProfile.storageProfile.imageReference.id=/subscriptions/c74c18f8-3900-4f34-b8cd-f2fa6e9517a1/resourceGroups/MyResourceGroup/providers/Microsoft.Compute/galleries/MyGallery/images/MyImage/versions/1.0.1